PEEC-Nature-Youth-Group/PumaGuard/docs/source/README.rst

       git clone https://github.com/nicolasbock/extreme-lion-challenge.git

 2. Ensure you have Jupyter Notebook installed.
-On Ubuntu Jupyter can be installed with
+On Ubuntu, Jupyter can be installed with

    .. code:: bash